dunglas/mercure/docs/hub/troubleshooting.md

 ## CORS Issues

 If the app connecting to the Mercure hub and the hub itself are not served from the same domain, you must whitelist the domain of the app using the CORS (Cross-Origin Resource Sharing) mechanism.

-The usual symptoms of a CORS misconfiguration are errors about missing CORS HTTP headers in the console of the browser (`Refused to connect to 'https://hub.example.com/.well-known/mercure?topic=foo' because it violates the following Content Security Policy directive` with Chrome, `Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://hub.example.com/.well-known/mercure?topic=foo.
-(Reason: CORS header ‘Access-Control-Allow-Origin’ missing)` with Firefox).
+The usual symptoms of a CORS misconfiguration are errors about missing CORS HTTP headers in the console of the browser:

+* Chrome: `Refused to connect to 'https://hub.example.com/.well-known/mercure?topic=foo' because it violates the following Content Security Policy directive`
+* Firefox: `Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://hub.example.com/.well-known/mercure?topic=foo.
+(Reason: CORS header ‘Access-Control-Allow-Origin’ missing)`

 To fix these errors, set the list of domains allowed to connect to the hub as value of the `cors_origins` in the `Caddyfile`.
 Example: `cors_origins https://example.com https://example.net`.
 Don't forget the `https://` prefix before the domain name!

-If you use an authorization mechanism (cookie or `Authorization` header), [you cannot set the value of `cors_origins` to `*`](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Credentialed_requests_and_wildcards).
+If you use an authorization mechanism (cookie or `Authorization` header), [you **cannot** set the value of `cors_origins` to `*`](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Credentialed_requests_and_wildcards).
 You **must** explicitly set the list of allowed origins.

 If you don't use an authorization mechanism (anonymous mode), you can set the value of `cors_origins` to `*` to allow all applications to connect to the hub (be sure to understand the security implications of what you are doing).

 ## URI Templates and Topics

 Try [our URI template tester](https://uri-template-tester.mercure.rocks/) to ensure that the template matches the topic.

-## Mac OS Localhost Installation Error
+## macOS Localhost Installation Error

-How to process for Mercure to work in Mac OS Catalina:
+To execute the Mercure.rocks binary, you must first [release it from quarantine](https://eclecticlight.co/2023/03/13/ventura-has-changed-app-quarantine-with-a-new-xattr/).

+### macOS Ventura And Later Versions

+Remove the `com.apple.quarantine` attribute:

+    xattr -d com.apple.quarantine ./mercure

+You can now start the hub as usual:

+    ./mercure run

+The attribute only needs to be deleted once.

+### macOS Catalina

+On macOS Catalina and later versions, follow these steps:

 * In the Finder on your Mac, locate the app that you want to open
 * Control-click on the app icon, then choose "Open" from the shortcut menu